BogdanFSD/ML5-Mildew-Detection/README.md

 1. *Hypothesis:* Leaves that are infected have marks compare to heathy ones
     - **Validation** Understand of how Powdery Mildew look like.

-2. *Hypothesis:* Which activation functions perfoms better and why for our task
+2. *Hypothesis:* If image contains some part of leaf (image would contain tree instead of a leaf)
-    - **Validation** Understand how each of trained functions working and perfoming whie training.
+    - **Validation** Cut available dataset in different proportions and train model on it

-3. *Hypothesis:* When it perfomed better
+3. *Hypothesis:* Which activation functions is better perfomed at this model.
+Compare them.
-    - **Validation** colors, filters algorithms.
+    - **Validation** Each activation function is better for certain problem.
+Understand differences between them.
+Train same models with different activatoin functions

 ### Hypothesis 1

-> Leaves that are infected have marks compare to heathy ones
+ -  Leaves that are infected have marks compare to heathy ones

 If leaf is infected by Powdery Mildev we would see some classical marks as: pale yellow leaf spots, round lesions on either side which will develope to white powdery spots on the leaves.
 This understanding we should provide to our system.
 But how?
 Firstly, we need transform, split and basically prepare our data for learning for  best learning outcome.